 Design and Construction.
 Plans for the four disposal locations provide disposal onsite capacities up to 2.8 million cubic yards.
 The conceptual plans for each location are shown in Figures 4 through 7.
-Key facility elements include a clean-fill dike to laterally contain the waste, a multilayer base liner system with a double leachate collection/detection svstem and underlvina geologic buffer zone to isolate the waste from groundwater, and a multilayer cover installed over a stable base-contouring layer to reduce infiltration and isolate the waste from people and the environment.
-Other elements are necessary support facilities (e.g., a landfill wastewater [water that comes in contact with waste] treatment system).
+Key facility elements include a clean-fill dike to laterally contain the waste, a multilayer base liner system with a double leachate collection/detection system and underlying geologic buffer zone to isolate the waste from groundwater, and a multilayer cover installed over a stable base-contouring layer to reduce infiltration and isolate the waste from people and the environment.
+Other elements are necessary support facilities (e.g., a landfill wastewater [water that comes in contact with wastel treatment system, for more information on wastewater see the section on "Wastewater Management").

 A preliminary cross section of the disposal facility is shown in Figure 8 while typical, preliminary cross sections of the liner and cover are presented in Figure 9.
 These disposal facility features are common to all onsite locations.
-The EMDF would be designed to accept the disposal of Resource Conservation and Recovery Act of 1976 (RCRA) hazardous waste, Toxic Substances Control Act of 1976 (TSCA) toxic waste,
+The EMDF would be designed to accept the disposal of Resource Conservation and Recovery Act of 1976 (RCRA) hazardous waste, Toxic Substances Control Act of 1976 (TSCA) toxic waste, low-level radioactive waste (LLW), and mixed LLW (hazardous/toxic and LLW).